pilotmoon/PopClip-Extensions/source/Obsidian.popclipext/readme.md

 # Obsidian PopClip Extension

+**⚠️ Heads up!
+You'll need to prepare Obsidian to receive clippings.
+Please read the Configuration section carefully.**

 Captures the selected text to [Obsidian][obsidian], placing it either in a specified file or in the Daily Note page, optionally under a configurable heading.

 When the text is captured from a supported browser, the source link will be added.

-**⚠️ Heads up!
-The extension doesn't just work "out of the box".
-You'll need so do some preparation in Obsidian to receive clippings.
-Please read the Confuguration section carefully.**

 ## Configuration